nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 There's a few examples of how to
-[construct a filesystem with a replacement for init](https://medium.com/@mustafaakin/writing-my-own-init-with-go-part-1-22e81495a246) but I wanted to go even simpler.
+[construct a filesystem with a replacement for init](https://medium.com/@mustafaakin/writing-my-own-init-with-go-part-1-22e81495a246) but I wanted to go even simpler and replace the entire `initrd`.

-If we compile our example code statically, eg: containing all the libraries it needs, we can make our own 'initrd' with only one file in it:
+If we compile our example code statically, eg: containing all the libraries it needs, we can make our own `initrd` with only one file in it:

     gcc -static init.c -o init